What Is Organic Farming?

 Sustainability and Organic Farming

 Sustainability is a term that is often associated with organic farming, but it a distinct concept.
 The National Organic Program (NOP), part of the USDA, develops standards for organic farming, but these standards don't cover the maximum extent of sustainable farming practices.
 There is no consensus on whether or not sustainable practices are a necessary component of organic farming, further contributing to the lack of a universal definition.

 The USDA website states that sustainable agriculture is a term that defies definition, while also noting that it has sparked "innovative thinking" within the industry.
 The 1990 Farm Bill, as reported by the USDA, states that sustainability should have a long-term goal of:

-- Satisfying human food and fiber needs;
+- Meet all human needs for food and fiber

 Numerous U.S. states, regions, and local farmers have additional organic farming standards in place that exceed basic NOP standards.
 Additionally, other countries have established organic farming standards that differ from U.S. standards.